denten-books/plain-text/main.md

 *eidos* and *phantazomenōn* were reasonably translated into English as "form", indicating a fundamental overloading of the concept.[^ln11-plato]

+Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
+In his "Lectures on Philosophy," Hegel writes: "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
+The formal universal for him is "merely a property of things," whereas Plato is concerned with the "implicitly" universal (as contrasted with explicitly, or formally universal).
+This internal "essence" and "in-and-for-itself existent" alone can claim to truth.
+Hegel writes: "We translate the Greek word *eidos* by 'genus' or 'species'," but when "genus" or "species" are "seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external form [hegel_philosophy_1870, 250]."
+In other words, as soon as *eidos* is instantiated, it moves from being an ideal form into an apparent shape, as an epistemological category.

+Someone writes down "all these cats are subsumed under the category of 'feline.'"
+At this moment, the ideal of "felines" becomes an ossified thing.
+Yet for Hegel, the true ideal must continue to exist and develop in the real world.
+It is not merely a human idea, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
+The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed categories.
+New and radically different cats may come into existence---ones no longer covered by the "external mark" of being a "feline."
+Yet this would only mean that the ideal of "feline" has developed past human understanding.
+Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.

-The situation is made worse by the fact that the very word "form" in plain English is somewhat of a self antonym.
-According to the Oxford English Dictionary, it means "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and in its more obsolete meaning "a formula, model, type, pattern, and example."
+Hegel's "concrete universal" exists in the real world, yet also has claim on the ideal.
+It captures both *eidos* and *phantazomenōn*, both reasonably translated as "form" in English.
+The situation is made worse by the fact that the very word "form" in plain language is somewhat of a self antonym.
+Form could mean "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and in its more obsolete meaning "a formula, model, type, pattern, and example."
+I am forced to admit, at this point, that form itself, when used in this dual sense, equivocates to Hegel's concrete universal.
+But as the chapter moves towards the physical device, I need to tease the formula out of the appliance.

-### 3.2 Device in the Sense of Gadget and Formula
+### 3.3 Device as Gadget and Formula

-The history of literary scholarship is punctuated by these moments of revolt against reading for latent content.
+The history of literary scholarship is punctuated by moments of revolt against reading for latent content, in .
 In the late 1960s, Susan Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position